Emma Weston

 I hold CPCAB's Level 6 Certificate in Therapeutic Supervision and I use the Seven Eyed Model in my supervisory work.

 I am an experienced group facilitator and trainer.
-I have run workshops whilst volunteering for Autism Wessex for autistic people, these included: what is autism? understanding sensory needs, managing anxiety, communication skills, relationships, and understanding ourselves.
+I have run workshops whilst volunteering for an autism charity for 7 and a half years.
+I facilitated groups for autistic people and these included: What is autism? understanding sensory needs, managing anxiety, communication skills, relationships, and understanding ourselves.

 I have been involved in standardisation training events for a leading Counselling Awarding Body.
-I have assessed, moderated and standardised counselling qualifications from levels 2 to 6.
+I have previously taught counselling and I have assessed, moderated and standardised counselling qualifications from levels 2 to 6.

 Feel free to get in touch if you would like me to deliver a workshop, seminar, therapeutic group, or a development group.